 The Nature Park is open from 6am to 8pm June to September (inclusive), from 8am to 7pm in April and May, and from 8am to 4pm in October and November.
 The Nature Park is closed during December, January, February and March.

 Getting to Mount Biokovo

-As Biokovo Moutain is situated just “behind” Makarska, the easiest way is to first reach this town (if travelling from elsewhere) by bus.
+As Biokovo Moutain is just “behind” Makarska, the easiest way is to first reach this town (if travelling from elsewhere) by bus.
 See our Getting to Makarska section for details on how to do just that.

-General Info on Mount Biokovo
+Accommodation on Mount Biokovo

 For those hiking through the park, basic accommodation facilities (a bed in a mountain hut!) are available at lodges throughout Biokovo Nature Park.
 Accommodation at these must be arranged prior to arrival.

 There is no general accommodation (hotels, rooms, B&Bs) in the nature park.
 You would need to stay in one of the towns on the Makarska Riviera – see our guide to Accommodation in Makarska, for example.